 Load reductions are not tied to any single BMP, but rather to a suite of BMPs working in concert to treat the loads.
-The Watershed Model calculates BMPs as a group, much like a treatment train.
+The Watershed Model and CAST calculate BMPs as a group, much like a treatment train.
 For those BMPs with individual effectiveness values, the load reduction can vary depending on other BMPs that are implemented.
 This is because some BMPs are land use change BMPs and also because some BMPs are mutually exclusive or overlapping.
 This section presents the level of BMP implementation.
+Section 9 presents information on how progress toward load reductions will be evaluated and management plans adapted on an on-going basis.